upstream gifting

 Ownership is also a consideration between spouses in non-community property states.
 There is “gifting” between spouses, but you have an unlimited marital deduction, so there are no limits on intra-marriage gifting.

 You get a full step-up in basis of all assets any time either spouse dies in a community property state.
-Seems like most people don’t understand this, and it can be tricky when you move to a non-community property state.
+Seems like most don’t understand this, and it can be tricky when you move to a non-community property state.

-In non-community property states, let the spouse who will die first own all the low basis assets in their name.
-Then when the other spouse inherits them, they will get a full step-up, rather than just a ½ step up that you would otherwise get if owned joint.
+In non-community property states, let the spouse who will die first own all the low-basis assets in their name.
+Then, when the other spouse inherits them, they will get a full step-up, rather than just a ½ step up that you would otherwise get if owned joint.

 Don’t Gift Loss Property